Skip to main content

 • “Sherlock Holmes: Nemesis is a 3D adventure/detective game with a captivating, well-written story.”

-• “What killed these games for me is the lack of payoff to the story and the puzzles, and being poorly optimized.”
+• “What killed these games for me is the lack of payoff to the story and the puzzles, along with being poorly optimized.”

 • “The story makes absolutely no sense and every character is very stupid to make it seem that Sherlock is smart.”